Frequently Asked Questions By Mike McCormick, Scoutmaster

 Q: Can moms go camping with us/become leaders?

+A: Absolutely.
+We have moms who camp with us each year, including moms who camp, moms who hike, and moms who whitewater raft.
+In the past, we’ve even had moms that would backpack and moms who would do multi-day bike trips.
+Of course, we have moms that work on background jobs too that don’t involve climbing mountains or heading down rivers.
 We welcome all adults who are willing to take a leadership role in the troop, we can always use the help!
-We have a large number of female leaders on our Troop Committee, and all who are interested in working more directly with the boys are welcome to talk to the Scoutmaster about becoming Assistant Scoutmasters.
+We have had large numbers of female leaders on our Troop Committee over the years, and all who are interested in working more directly with the scouts are welcome to talk to the Scoutmaster about becoming Assistant Scoutmasters.

 Q: What is the purpose of Troop 48?

 A : Troop 48, Berlin, NJ, Boy Scouts of America exists to provide each Scout that comes through our organization with a quality scouting experience.
-This Troop provides opportunities for adventure that a young man might not find elsewhere through our extensive monthly outdoor program that includes: camping, canoeing, hiking, backpacking, biking, kayaking, skiing, and similar activities.
-Through this outdoor program, regular service projects that benefit the larger community, and weekly meetings, Troop 48 teaches young men skills in the areas of camping, first aid, and environmental awareness.
+This Troop provides opportunities for adventure that a young person might not find elsewhere through our extensive monthly outdoor program that includes: camping, canoeing, hiking, backpacking, biking, kayaking, wilderness survival, and similar activities.
+Through this outdoor program, regular service projects that benefit the larger community, and weekly meetings, Troop 48 teaches young people skills in the areas of camping, first aid, and environmental awareness.
 In addition, this organization strives to impart our Scouts with certain worthwhile qualities: leadership, teamwork, self-reliance, responsibility, and good citizenship.
 Each part of the program of Troop 48 is necessary for a quality scouting experience and to move young men toward the organization’s ultimate goal: to forge better men for our future while giving them memories for a lifetime.

 Have a question not answered here?
 E-mail Scoutmaster Mike McCormick at [email protected].